-- The Data Link Layer contains algorithms for efficient and reliable communication between neighbouring communicating parties. - Primary objective of the Data Link Layer is smooth transmission of bits from the source to the target, a transmission to the counterpart which was initiated by the Network Layer (Layer 3) above. - The Data Link Layer provides services for the Network Layer (Layer 3) to allow for frictionless transmission.
+- The data link layer contains algorithms for efficient and reliable communication between neighbouring communicating parties. - The primary objective of the data link layer is the smooth transmission of bits from the source to the target, i.e. to the counterpart which was initiated by the network layer (layer 3) above. - The data link layer provides services for the network layer (layer 3) to allow for frictionless transmission.